Mosque of the Andalusians: Later restorations and embellishments

 Terrasse remarks that the masonry used in the Almohad construction was of mediocre quality, requiring that it be repaired and restored in the late 13th century under the Marinids.
 The khatib of the mosque, Abu Abdallah Muhammad ibn Abd al-Qasim ibn Hassuna, made a request for repairs to the Marinid sultan Abu Ya'qub Yusuf, who agreed.
 Repairs were carried out in 1295–6 (695 AH).
 Much of the structure, including its pillars and ceilings, was restored at this time.
 The next sultan, Abu Thabit, who ruled briefly between 1307 and 1308, had the Almohad water canals to the mosque repaired and also installed the ornate fountain in the north wall of the mosque's courtyard.
 Although not mentioned in historical sources, Terrasse believed that the eastern gate of the mosque, near the minaret, was likely built or decorated in the 14th century, perhaps also under Abu Thabit.
 The Dar al-Muwaqqit, an apartment for the timekeeper built on the second floor, on the southeast side of the minaret, probably also dates from the Marinid period, when such structures began to be added to mosques.
 A large storage space at the back of the mosque, with a cursive inscription panel above its double doors, appears to have served as a library and was founded by one of the last Marinid sultans, Abu Sa'id Uthman III, in 1415 (816 AH).
 Terrasse also dated several other elements of carved wood in this area, in and around the imam's door and the Funerary Mosque (Jama' al-Gna'iz) at the back of the mosque, to Abu Sa'id Uthman III.

 The mosque also provided seven courses for education and contained two libraries, similar to the al-Qarawiyyin Mosque, making it the second most important mosque in the medina of Fez.
 The Marinids also founded at least two madrasas nearby in the early 14th century: the Sahrij Madrasa and Sba'iyyin Madrasa.
 Like the madrasas near the Qarawiyyin Mosque, they offered courses but also served to house students from outside the city who came to study at the mosque.
 The mosque itself has been restored many times over the years, allowing it to preserve its form.
 The present appearance of the mosque's monumental gate likely dates from a restoration during the Alawi period.
 Moulay Isma'il renovated the Marinid fountain in the mosque's courtyard, where his name is still visible.
 The mihrab's carved stucco decoration was also remade at some recent period and is no older than the 18th century.
 Among more modern restorations, the French scholar Henri Terrasse, who worked on several monuments during the French Protectorate period (1912–1956) conducted a full study of the mosque and its minbar, which was published in 1942.
+The original 10th-century minbar from the Fatimid and Umayyad periods was uncovered during this study and is now on display at the Dar Batha Museum in Fez.